Strength in 2015

-I’m changing it up this year, and have decided to place my primary emphasis on one word and thematic elements of goal setting rather than a set of specific goals.
-I’ve found that annual goals tend to be so far fetched that it’s easy to push them off again and again.
+I’m changing it up this year, and have decided to place my primary emphasis on one word – strength – and thematic elements of goal setting rather than a set of specific goals.
+Often, annual goals tend to be so far fetched that it’s easy to push them off again and again.

 Instead, I’ll create a quarterly Action Plan for myself personally and for my business ventures.
 I may or may not break that down into monthly SMART goals that fit within the theme of the year.

 Somewhere in the last few years, I lost sight of who I am.
 I lost focus on the strengths that make me me, and make me unique.
 I’ve changed, and it’s not all good.
-I’ve put way too much weight on the opinions of other (mostly well-intentioned) people, to my own detriment.
-(I’ve also just plain put on too much weight – and that can only be blamed on pregnancy for so long.)
+I have put way too much weight on the opinions of other (mostly well-intentioned) people, to my own detriment.
+(I also just plain put on too much weight – and that can only be blamed on pregnancy for so long.)

 For 2015, my one word is: